5 Stretches That Every Dressage Rider Should Do

 This stretch is amazing for mobility through your hip joints.
 The Hindu Squat is also great for your digestion and detoxification pathways.
-Often runners don’t put their limbs through a full range of motion which can cause their achilles tendon, hamstrings and lower back to tighten up.
-It’s important to ensure your body keeps it’s full range of motion to help improve your running.
+Often riders don’t put their limbs through a full range of motion which can cause their hamstrings and lower back to tighten up.
+It’s important to ensure your body keeps it’s full range of motion to help improve your riding and ability to do general chores around owning a horse.
 If you can’t get down low, hold onto a table edge.
 Then do it daily for at least 2-5 minutes and notice how much you improve.

 Internal Hip Stretch

 These muscles get incredibly tight from sitting down for long periods.
 Keeping your hips healthy and mobile is super important for dressage riders.
 They play a crucial role when you are dressage riding and keeping everything aligned, so you want to work on this stretch also.
 This stretch will also help improve your Hindu Squat.